Woburn Abbey: 1945 to 1970s

-The layout of Woburn before partial demolition.
-Building 'C' was demolished, and the upper half of building 'A' (the east part of the main western building) as well.
+Layout of Woburn before partial demolition.
+Building 'C' and the upper half of building 'A' (the east part of the main western building) were demolished.

 Following World War II, dry rot was discovered and half the Abbey was subsequently demolished.
 When the 12th Duke died in 1953, his son the 13th Duke was exposed to death duties of $14 million and the Abbey was a half-demolished, half-derelict house.
 Instead of handing the family estates over to the National Trust, he kept ownership and opened the Abbey to the public for the first time in 1955.
 It soon gained in popularity and in its first ten years, it had ticket sales of $11 million, helping to pay off much of the death duties.
 Other amusements were added, including Woburn Safari Park on the grounds of the Abbey in 1970.
 Asked about the unfavourable comments by other aristocrats when he turned the family home into a safari park, the 13th Duke said, "I do not relish the scorn of the peerage, but it is better to be looked down on than overlooked."

 1970s to present

-The 13th Duke moved to Monte Carlo in 1975.
+The 13th Duke, Ian Russell, moved to Monte Carlo in 1974.
 His son Robin, who enjoyed the courtesy title Marquess of Tavistock, ran the Abbey with his wife in his father's absence.
 In the early 1990s, the Marquess and The Tussauds Group planned to turn the Abbey into a large theme park with the help of John Wardley, creator of the roller coasters "Nemesis" and "Oblivion".
 However, Tussauds bought Alton Towers and built one there instead.
 From 1999 to 2002, the Marquess and the Marchioness, the former Henrietta Joan Tiarks, were the subjects of the Tiger Aspect Productions reality series Country House in three series, totalling 29 episodes, which aired on BBC Two.
 It detailed the daily life and the business of running the Abbey.
 The Marquess of Tavistock became the 14th Duke on the death of his father in November 2002 in Santa Fe, New Mexico, United States.
 The 14th Duke was the briefest holder of the Dukedom and died in June 2003.
 On the death of the 14th Duke, his son Andrew became the 15th Duke, and he continues his father's work in running the Woburn Abbey Estate.
 The building is a Grade I listed building.